 The first phase of the Platform Regulation project conducted by CREATe for the AHRC Creative Industries Policy & Evidence Centre (PEC), provides an empirical mapping of the UK regulatory landscape.
 With the emergence of platforms as a distinct new regulatory object, what are the UK’s options in this rapidly evolving landscape?
 In the context of international developments – such as the anticipated EU Digital Services Act, this project maps the statutory basis and duties of key UK regulators and looks ahead to potential new responsibilities.
 The research team are – Prof. Martin Kretschmer, Prof. Philip Schlesinger and Dr Ula Furgal (from research centres CREATe and CCPR).
-This resource page was created following the project launch on 26 February 2020 and will be updated throughout the project.
+This resource page was created to document interactions with regulators at the project launch on 26 February 2020.

 Research Team at the Launch Event

 The University of Glasgow’s Platform Regulation project was officially launched on 26th February 2020.
 New empirical research, conducted as part of the AHRC-funded Creative Industry Policy and Evidence Centre’s (PEC) programme of work, was presented during a Conference hosted by the British Institute of International and Comparative Law (BIICL) in Russell Square, London.

 Introducing the session, the research team – Prof. Martin Kretschmer, Prof. Philip Schlesinger and Dr Ula Furgal (from research centres CREATe and CCPR) – provided an overview of its mapping of the platform regulation scene in the UK.
 It has focused on a single jurisdiction, as this provides a starting point and test-bed for a new approach to understanding how global trends affect platform regulation in a given state.

 To comment on the research, as well as to explain their various perspectives, the research team was joined by representatives of five key UK agencies: